szhorvat/IGraphM/README.md

 ## 📖 Documentation

-To open the documentation notebook, evaluate
+To open the documentation notebook, evaluate:

 ```mathematica
 Needs["IGraphM`"]
 IGDocumentation[]
 ```

-or search for "igraphm" in _Mathematica_'s Documentation Center.
+Alternatively, search for "igraphm" in _Mathematica_'s Documentation Center.

 [A web-based preview](http://szhorvat.net/mathematica/IGDocumentation/) is also available.